✏️

 Vines at Vine Wall In-flames by Trombone

 Thrombus formation can be attributed to three factors: venous stasis, endothelial damage, and blood hypercoagulability.
 When valves in the veins of the leg(s) do not function properly or when muscles of the leg are inactive for extended periods of time, pooling of blood in the lower legs can occur.
 This is called venous stasis.
-Direct or indirect injury a vessel, called endothelial damage, can stimulate the activation of platelets and clotting factors, which when combined with existing hypercoagulability of blood can lead to platelet aggregation.
+Direct or indirect injury to a vessel, called endothelial damage, can stimulate the activation of platelets and clotting factors, increasing platelet aggregation and contributing to significant hypercoagulability.
 As clotting factors continue to make fibrin, more platelets and red and white blood cells will stick to the wall of the vein forming a clot.

 ASSESSMENT